boozallen/aissemble/foundation/foundation-security/aissemble-foundation-pdp-client-python/README.md

         if 'PERMIT' == decision:
             print('User is authorized to access XYZ')
         else:
-            raise AiopsSecurityException('User is not authorized')
+            raise AissembleSecurityException('User is not authorized')
     ```